Development started in 2012 formerly named QCSS (with LESS), first released in 2015 and refactored to JASS (with SASS) in 2023.

 Supported by www.maroqqo.com

-An easy out-of-the-box styling layer from the bottom up by using a creative class group naming approach, easy to learn and to reuse for each project, with a footprint of only 70kb by default settings.
+An easy out-of-the-box styling layer from the bottom up by using a creative class group naming approach, easy to learn and to reuse for each project, no matter how the markup is structured.
+With a footprint of only 70kb by settings limited to mid-range use (~200kb on max).

 Components: